cityofaustin/Residential-Permitting/_projects/1-general-process/apply.md

 step_number: 3
 project_name: general process
 permalink: /projects/general-process/apply/
 ---

-You will need to provide a paper application and some additional documents when you apply for a permit.
-The documents you need to submit with your application will depend on the type of project you want to build.
+You need to provide a paper application and some additional documents when you apply for a permit.
+The types of documents you need to submit with your application depend on the kind of project you want to build.
+A reviewer can help you find out what documents you need if you sign up for a &nbsp;free 20 minute consultation or you can hire a licensed professional to apply for your permit.

 ---

-## What documents will I need?
+## What documents will I need to submit?

+The documents you need to submit with your application depend on the type of project you want to build.
+You can request a free 20 minute consultation with a reviewer to help you determine what you need to submit.&nbsp;&nbsp;

 ### 1. Application